japila-books/apache-spark-internals/docs/overview.md

 It is also called _ad hoc queries_.

-Using link:spark-shell.adoc[the Spark shell] you can execute computations to process large amount of data (_The Big Data_).
+Using spark-shell.md[the Spark shell] you can execute computations to process large amount of data (_The Big Data_).
 It's all interactive and very useful to explore the data before final production release.

-Also, using the Spark shell you can access any link:spark-cluster.adoc[Spark cluster] as if it was your local machine.
-Just point the Spark shell to a 20-node of 10TB RAM memory in total (using `--master`) and use all the components (and their abstractions) like Spark SQL, Spark MLlib, link:spark-streaming/spark-streaming.adoc[Spark Streaming], and Spark GraphX.
+Also, using the Spark shell you can access any spark-cluster.md[Spark cluster] as if it was your local machine.
+Just point the Spark shell to a 20-node of 10TB RAM memory in total (using `--master`) and use all the components (and their abstractions) like Spark SQL, Spark MLlib, spark-streaming/spark-streaming.md[Spark Streaming], and Spark GraphX.

 Depending on your needs and skills, you may see a better fit for SQL vs programming APIs or apply machine learning algorithms (Spark MLlib) from data in graph data structures (Spark GraphX).